dev26th/flashlight/README.md

 Tree modes: 0.35A, 0.7A, 1.05A.
 No PWM.
 Quick off-on to switch to next mode.
 Remembers last selected mode.

 Will go periodically off for half a second if battery is low (< 3.5V) and power off in battery is empty (< 3.0V).
 But exact voltage may very for different chips.

+##Calibration

+You can define your own battery low and empty levels.

+1. Switch the flashlight off.
+2. Short PB2 to GND (to calibrate battery empty level) or to VCC (to calibrate battery low level).
+3. Switch the flashlight on.
+It starts to blink.
+4. Release the PB2.
+Flashlight binks slower.
+5. Calibration is done.

 ##Programming